10 C

 January 24, 1773 – The Slave Ship, New Britannia, is destroyed!

-On January 24th, 1773, the captive people aboard the New Britannia, revolted.
+On January 24th, 1773, the captive people aboard the New Britannia, declared war.
 The ship which was on the Gambian river, in Senegambia, was blown up, killing everyone on board.
-This was one of the most dramatic forms of mass suicide witnessed during the Maafa/Atlantic slavery.
+This was one of the most dramatic forms of mass suicide witnessed during the Maafa (Atlantic slavery).

 Senegambia, on the West African coast, was one of the main slaving regions in Africa.
-The region comprising present-day Gambia and Senegal, stretches from the Senegal River, southwest around Cape Verde, back southeast to the Gambia River, and farther south to the Casamance River, and was over three hundred miles.
+The region comprising present-day Gambia and Senegal, was over three hundred miles.
 The people who lived in the region were; the four main Wolof groups; the Mande-speaking Malinke; the Fulbe (Muslim pastoralist); the Bambara; and the Sereer.
 There were also small communal societies such as the Balante and the Bijagos Islanders.

 The Portuguese arrived in Senegambia in the middle of the fifteenth century.
 Some of the earliest African-European military wars were waged on the Senegambian coast.
 The French and British eventually displaced the Portuguese at the end of the 16th century.

-It is not known who were the people held captive onboard New Britannia, although it was known that Bijago men were prone to commit suicide on capture.
+It is not known who the people held captive onboard New Britannia was, although it was known that Bijago men were prone to commit suicide on capture.

-For more than an hour, they fought a pitched battle with the ship’s crew, with many killed on both sides.
+For more than an hour, they fought a pitched battle with the traffickers, with many killed on both sides.

 No one knows why the captives decided to set fire to the gunpowder magazine.
-However, this triggered an explosion that destroyed the ship; killing all abroad: 222 captives and 13 slavers/crewmen.
+However, this triggered an explosion that destroyed the ship; killing all abroad: 222 captives and 13 traffickers/crewmen.

 Source: